 She's pretty much finished her training at this point and is getting ready to test out-ergo Imrahil's comments.
 As to what is between them, he did come back to Dol Amroth sooner than he had expected and has travelled back and forth to Minas Tirith several times.
 Their relationship hasn't progressed much from what it was during the Lorien trip-he's been trying to keep his distance.
 Nonetheless, she has known him long enough now to be much more comfortable in his presence.
 Unless, of course, she's dealing with Almost Nekkid Imrahil.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five four zero seven as a four place number.
+In the field marked validation number, enter three one two two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved